-- (1) The shares of the common stock shown in the table have been adjusted to reflect a three for-two stock split with respect to the common stock of Thermo Ecotek distributed in October 1996 in the form of a 50% stock dividend.
-All of the options reported outstanding at the end of the fiscal year were immediately exercisable as of fiscal year-end.
+- (2) All of the options reported outstanding at the end of the fiscal year were immediately exercisable as of fiscal year-end.
 In all cases, the shares acquired upon exercise of the options reported in the table are subject to repurchase by the granting corporation at the exercise price if the optionee ceases to be employed by such corporation or another Thermo Electron company.
 The granting corporation may exercise its repurchase rights within six months after the termination of the optionee's employment.
 The repurchase rights generally lapse ratably over a five- to ten-year period, depending on the option term, which may vary from seven to twelve years, provided that the optionee continues to be employed by the Corporation or another Thermo Electron company.
-Certain options granted as a part of Thermo Electron's stock option program have three-year terms, and the repurchase rights lapse in their entirety on the second anniversary of the grant date. - (2) Mr. Rainville has served as an officer of Thermo Electron in various capacities since 1986 and holds other unexercised options to purchase common stock of Thermo Electron and certain of its subsidiaries other than the Corporation.
-These options are not reported here as they were granted as compensation for service to other Thermo Electron companies in capacities other than in his capacity as the chief executive officer of the Corporation. - (3) Options to purchase 20,000 shares of the common shares of the common stock of Thermo Fibergen granted to Mr. Rainville are subject to the same terms described in footnote (1), except that the repurchase rights of the granting corporation are deemed to lapse 20% per year commencing on the sixth anniversary of the grant date. - (4) Options to purchase 180,000, 45,000, 67,500 and 45,000 shares of the Corporation's Common Stock held by Mr. Rainville, Mr. Lamort de Gail, Mr. Healy and Mr. Sindoni, respectively, are subject to the same terms described in footnote (1), except that the repurchase rights of the Corporation lapse ratably on the second through sixth anniversaries of the option grant date and shares purchased upon exercise thereof are further restricted from resale until such executive officer's retirement. - (5) Options to purchase 45,000 and 22,500 shares, respectively, of the common stock of Thermo Electron granted to Mr. Healy and

-Mr. Sindoni are subject to the same terms as described in footnote (1), except that the repurchase rights of the granting corporation generally do not lapse until the tenth anniversary of the grant date.
+Certain options have threeyear terms and the repurchase rights lapse in their entirety on the second anniversary of the grant date. - (3) Mr. Rainville has served as an officer of Thermo Electron in various capacities since 1986 and holds other unexercised options to purchase common stock of Thermo Electron and certain of its subsidiaries other than the Corporation.
+These options are not reported here as they were granted as compensation for service to other Thermo Electron companies in capacities other than in his capacity as the chief executive officer of the Corporation. - (4) Options to purchase 180,000, 45,000, 67,500 and 45,000 shares of the Corporation's Common Stock held by Mr. Rainville, Mr. Sindoni, Mr. Healy and Mr. Lamort de Gail, respectively, are subject to the same terms described in footnote (2), except that the repurchase rights of the Corporation lapse ratably on the second through sixth anniversaries of the option grant date and shares purchased upon exercise thereof are further restricted from resale until such executive officer's retirement. - (5) Options to purchase 20,000 shares of the common stock of Thermo Fibergen granted to Mr. Rainville are subject to the same terms described in footnote (2), except that the repurchase rights of the granting corporation are deemed to lapse 20% per year commencing on the sixth anniversary of the grant date. - (6) Options to purchase 22,500 and 45,000 shares, respectively, of the common stock of Thermo Electron granted to Mr. Sindoni and Mr. Healy are subject to the same terms as described in footnote (2), except that the repurchase rights of the granting corporation generally do not lapse until the tenth anniversary of the grant date.
 In the event of the employee's death or involuntary termination prior to the tenth anniversary of the grant date, the repurchase rights of the granting corporation shall be deemed to have lapsed ratably over a five-year period commencing with the fifth anniversary of the grant date.
-Defined Benefit Retirement Plan

-The Corporation's Auburn, Massachusetts subsidiary, Thermo Web Systems Inc., maintains a defined benefit retirement plan (the "Retirement Plan") for eligible U.S. employees.
+The Corporation's subsidiary, Thermo Web Systems Inc., maintains a defined benefit retirement plan (the "Retirement Plan") for eligible U.S. employees.
 The following table sets forth the estimated annual benefits payable under the Retirement Plan upon retirement to employees of the subsidiary in specified compensation and years-of-service classifications.
 The estimated benefits at certain compensation levels reflect the statutory limits on compensation that can be recognized for plan purposes.
-This limit is currently \$150,000 per year.
+This limit is currently \$160,000 per year.

-Years of Service

-Annual Compensation 15 20 25 30 35 \$100,000 \$26,250 \$35,000 \$43,750 \$48,125 \$48,125 \$125,000 \$32,813 \$43,750 \$54,688 \$60,156 \$60,156 \$150,000 \$39,375 \$52,500 \$65,625 \$72,188 \$72,188
+Years of Se ervice ~ ~ Annual Compensation 15 20 25 30 35 \$100,000 \$26,250 \$35,000 \$43,750 \$48,125 \$48,125 \$125,000 \$32,813 \$43 , 750 \$54,688 \$60 , 156 \$60 , 156 \$150,000 \$39,375 \$52 , 500 \$65 , 625 \$72 , 188 \$72 , 188 \$160,000 \$42,000 \$56,000 \$70 , 000 \$84,000 \$84,000